23rd October 2014

 Anyway, back to the October 2013 urgent FOI request.
 Below is a missive received only today from the Information Commissioner, stalwart protector of bullies, payoffs for bullies; and enabler of cover ups for bullies.

-As I sat and waited, I had no clue that the ICO were still sitting on their hands, hoping against hope that the power abusing council would one day come good and act within the law.
+As we sat and waited, we had no clue that the ICO were still sitting on their hands, hoping against hope that the power abusing council would one day come good and act within the law.

 Also, when these three information notices were issued on 5th September, nobody told me, the requester.